Passive vs Active Cooling: Which Minimizes Inverter Derating?

 Reliability & Maintenance Extremely high reliability due to no moving parts.
 Virtually maintenance-free.
 Lower reliability due to moving parts (e.g., fans) that can fail.
 Requires periodic cleaning.

 Energy Consumption Zero parasitic power loss.
-Consumes a small amount of energy, slightly reducing net system efficiency.
+Consumes a small amount of energy (typically 5-15W), slightly reducing net system efficiency.

 Cost (Initial & Operational) Lower initial cost and zero operational cost.
 Higher initial cost and minor operational cost due to energy use and maintenance.